opencv/opencv/doc/tutorials/introduction/desktop_java/java_dev_intro.rst

 .. note::
     The described sample is provided with OpenCV library in the :file:`opencv/samples/java/ant` folder.

-* Create a folder where you'll create this sample application.
+* Create a folder where you'll develop this sample application.

 * In this folder create an XML file with the following content using any text editor: